 Changing your plan or carrier may be in your best interest as the new state’s premiums could be lower.
 It’s also true that the new state may be more expensive.

 Moving from one state to another doesn’t give you a Guarantee Right to change to another Medigap.
-If you decide you want to change plans or companies, you’ll be required to answer health questions in most cases.
+If you decide to change plans or companies, you’ll likely be required to answer health questions.

 Suppose you decide not to change the plan or aren’t healthy enough to do so.
-In that case, your policy premium will slowly increase to reflect the costs of the plans in your state in most cases.
+In that case, your policy premium will most likely slowly increase to reflect the plans’ costs in your state.

 You’ll need to update your information with Social Security and inform them of your new address information.
-If you want secondary coverage, you should tell your current insurance company about the move.
+If you want secondary coverage, you should tell your insurance company about the move.
 In some cases, you can keep the same plan.
-In other situations, you’ll need to change to a plan in the new state.
+In other situations, you must change a plan in the new state.